scndinnings/devops/README.md

 devops-python, devops-ansible example codes

 This repository is meant for the purpose of learning.
 Go through each and run them on any IDE.
+# This repo has some example codes for python & ansible.